Google business profile optimization: how to do it in 2024 [13 ranking steps]

 Step #7.
 Add your business contact details, which include your phone number and business website.

 Step #8.
 Choose whether or not you want to receive updates on Google.

 Step #9.
 You are already done adding the necessary details.
 All you need to do is click Finish.
-At this point, you have the option to verify your listing which you can do instantly by an automated phone call or by postcard to your business address which can take up to 4 days to arrive.
+At this point, you have the option to verify your listing, which you can do instantly by making an automated phone call or by sending a postcard to your business address, which can take up to 4 days to arrive.
 You may also choose to verify later, but not verifying means you can’t fully manage your account.

 Step #10.
 Once verified, you can now manage your Google My Business account and add your logo, photos, and more.